Skip to contents

 [recycling.ratio]: calculated for every repeated regeneration dose point.

 [recuperation.rate]: recuperation rate calculated by comparing the Lx/Tx values of the zero regeneration point with the Ln/Tn value (the Lx/Tx ratio of the natural signal).
 For methodological background see Aitken and Smith (1988).
-As a variant with the argument recuperation_reference another dose point can be selected as reference instead of Ln/Tn.
+As a variant, recuperation_reference can be specified to select another dose point as reference instead of Ln/Tn.

 [palaeodose.error]: set the allowed error for the De value, which per default should not exceed 10%.